-- Cutting-edge, patented technology allows the HurryCane, the #1 selling cane in America, to feel like a seamless extension of the body
+- Folding Cane: Cutting-edge, patented technology allows the HurryCane, the #1 selling walking cane for men and women in America, to feel like a...

 - BEAUTIFUL, LIGHTWEIGHT & ADJUSTABLE walking cane has an offset handle design that provides optimal support and comfort for the arm and wrist.
 Adjusts...

 - 32 STYLES to choose from for women and men

 - 500 lb.
 WEIGHT CAPACITY, LIGHTWEIGHT & ADJUSTABLE walking cane has an offset handle design that provides optimal support & comfort for the arm &...

 - COMFORTABLE SMOOTH & DURABLE plastic hand grip comes with a convenient carrying strap